PaPablo/math-tinkers/README.md

 Feel free to clone or fork this project and contribute with new experiments.

+## Note for contributors

-**Note for contributors:** Please contain a subject or experiment to a single notebook.
-If you need more files, please create a folder for them.
+Please contain each subject or experiment to its own folder, so you can add config files, some code, dependencies specifications, etc, and things don't get mixed up.

+Also feel free to add a description of the subject treated in the project, a wikipedia link will sufice, so people know what it's about and know where to look for more info about the subject.